-- Climb Fansipan the highest peak in Indochina
+- Climb Mount Fansipan the highest peak in Indochina

-- Explore colourful markets in Hanoi, Sapa and Bac Ha
+- Explore the colourful markets in Hanoi, Sapa and Bac Ha

-- Cruise aboard a Vietnamese Junk Boat in Halong Bay
+- Cruise Halong Bay aboard a typical Vietnamese Junk Boat

 With its spectacular scenery and unique mix of cultures, Vietnam is one of the most welcoming of countries.
 Arriving in the beautiful city of Hanoi, we have time for sightseeing, before taking the sleeper train north to the hill-station of Sapa, on the Chinese border.
 Here, 3 days of adventurous trekking leads us ultimately to the summit of Mount Fansipan (3143m), the highest peak in all of Indochina, with stunning views into China and Laos.
 Two further days of walking take us through a verdant landscape, home to colourful hilltribes, such as the Hmong, Dao and Tay.
 Returning to Hanoi, we transfer to magical, island-studded Halong Bay, where we have 2 nights aboard a traditional junk.
 We will have time to explore the bay in stable kayaks and plenty of opportunity to relax and enjoy the unique surroundings.
 Vietnam is surely the ideal adventure destination - fresh, exotic, chaotic, and never dull.

 Is this holiday for you?